US says oil, gas sales damage climate — but won't stop them

 People are also reading…

-Harvard University economics professor James Stock said it was confusing for the administration to put a dollar value to greenhouse emissions, but then assert that such impacts are impossible to discern because of the global nature of climate change.
+Harvard University economics professor James Stock said it's confusing to put a dollar value to greenhouse emissions, but then assert that such impacts are impossible to discern because of the global nature of climate change.

 "To say it's too hard, they can't do that — that's simply not true.
 All of those calculations have been done," Stock said.
 "This is very surprising to me and inconsistent with the Biden administration's climate goals."